evanstuart32/Vancouver-Housing-List-Prices-Web-Scrape/README.md

 ![Screen Shot 2021-02-12 at 12 25 38 PM](https://user-images.githubusercontent.com/77028732/116931471-dd2df780-ac15-11eb-85ae-16ace51d50e2.png)

-This is a project I created that uses the rvest package in R to scrape REMAX websites for data on list prices for housing and pulls variables on price, zip code, address, agent, square feet.
-This is achieved by using a for loop to resubmit over 150 unique URL's and gathered 1,360 observations across 7 variables.
-Additional data wrangling and tidying was achieved and new variables were created such as "zone" where a nested if_else function was used to evaluate the beginning three characters in the zip to assign it its unique geographical location based on neighborhood/area.
-My goals for this project were to gain some insight into Vancouver's housing market and to distinguish some key metrics for list prices.

-I intend to build onto this project by adding variables such as house type, as this will provide more insight into the prices on specific property types.
-Furthermore I'd like to find more wesbites and data bases to bind into the existing dataframe.
+I created this sample as a project aimed to uncover some details and data on Vancouver's complex and changing residential housing market.
+Low-interest rates combined with the socioeconomic impacts of a new culture of work from home motivated me to collect a sample on house list prices.
+I plan to run my code and take a new sample every 6 months moving forward to help capture data and compare changes in my data frame's variables.

+This project was created entirely in R by scraping REMAX websites to collect a sample data frame containing over 1,300 observations.
+I managed to pull variables on price, zip code, address, agent, square feet while also creating new variables such as price per square foot, area, and longitudinal and latitudinal coordinates.

+I managed to assign geographical coordinates by binding a CSV file with over 850,000 rows on Canadian postal codes containing  latitude and longitude, with my original data frame using postal code as the common variable.

+I then used Kepler.gl to create my spatial visualization of price per square foot in the Vancouver area to shed some light on Vancouver's constantly changing and complex housing market.

-"House_Listings_DF" contains the main data frame produced by scraping, wrangling, and creating the data
+"House_Listings_DF" contains the main data frame produced by scraping, wrangling, and consolidating the data

 "Vancouver Housing Prices Listings" file contains all the R Studio code associated with the entire process and has some commentary explaining parts of the code.